 “Manhattan Island.
 That skyline in the early-morning July sunshine.
 New York City.
 There it was; but was I there?
 Was I actually there at the ship’s rail, neatly scrubbed and polished, standing with a small, solitary band of Pender-troupe boys–none of whom had slept all night for fear of missing the first glimpse of America?
 The excitement.
 Those skyscrapers I had seen so many times before.
 Oh my, yes.
 In England.
 In Bristol.
 In the films.”

-Cary Grant went on to play many naval characters, and boats feature in many of his films, including An Affair To Remember (pictured above) which is being screened at Everyman Cinema as part of the festival on Sunday 17 July at 1100.
+Cary Grant went on to play many naval characters, and boats feature in many of his films, including An Affair To Remember (pictured above).

 Cary Grant returned to Bristol many times and clearly felt a strong connection to the Harbour: